 Talking on the telephone is something that we all learn and get better at with age.
-So the first thing that I would absolutely suggest that you do is buy them their own laptop with a camera.
+So the first thing that I would absolutely suggest that you do is to buy them their own laptop with a camera.
 This should help to avoid any unnecessary stress between the person looking after your children and yourself.

-Explain to this person if necessary the reason for you buying them their own laptop and that they are obviously fine to set the limits and boundaries of what the Chromebook can be used for.
+Explain to this person if necessary the reason for you buying them their own laptop and that they are obviously fine to set the limits and boundaries of what the laptop can be used for.